No. 3 Squadron RSAF

 No. 3 Squadron RSAF is a squadron of the Royal Saudi Air Force that operates the Eurofighter Typhoon F.2 & T.3 at King Fahad Air Base, Taif, Mecca Province in Saudi Arabia within RSAF 2 Wing.

 In the 1950s, the Royal Saudi Air Force begun major improvements, which included the formation of new squadrons.

-In 1957, the No. 3 Squadron RSAF was established at Jeddah Airport equipped with B-26 Invaders.
+In 1957, the No. 3 Squadron RSAF was established at Jeddah Air Base equipped with Douglas B-26 Invaders.

+During the 1980s the squadron used to fly the Northrop F-5E Tiger II at Taif.